 Should I paint my house before selling?

-The short of it is yes.
-You should paint your house before selling.
-But only if you want it to go for a good price.
-If you want to dive in a bit further and be 100% sure that you should, in fact, paint your house before you sell it, here are some questions to ask yourself:
+Yes, in most cases, you should paint your house before selling.
+But only if you want it to sell for the best price.
+If you want to dive in further and be 100% sure that you should, in fact, paint your house before you sell it, here are some questions to ask yourself:

 - Did you hang any pictures on the walls with nails?